harfuchcardenas/humidity-control/README.md

 If the script is run consecutively for different source directory it is needed to remove manually the build/ directory before the script is run again.

 --TO-DO--

---Correct bug of first run by re-running script automatically after installation -Add automatic cache storage
+-Correct bug of first run by re-running script automatically after installation

+-Add automatic cache storage

 -Add strategy to remove build directory